andrealaffly/acsl-chrono-simulator/README.md

 The pre-requisites for the chorno installation are as follows:

 ### Git for windows

-> **Note:** Visit this [link](https://git-scm.com/download/win) and download the 'Standalone Installer' for the '64-bit' version of Windows and run the application.
-Please select the following options as shown below:
+Visit this [link](https://git-scm.com/download/win) and download the 'Standalone Installer' for the '64-bit' version of Windows and run the application.

+> **Note:** Please select the following options as shown in the video below:

 https://github.com/andrealaffly/acsl-chrono-simulator/assets/101145815/22627698-7fbc-4e18-8760-ad293fcd12bf